A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 AI-generated documentation may omit or misrepresent nuanced human interactions critical to medical care.
 While human error and bias can also lead to diagnostic inaccuracy, AI systems may create incomplete patient histories or miss complex contexts, affecting diagnostic accuracy.
 Human review and verification processes take time but can ensure AI-generated summaries and recommendations are complete and correct.

 Human Oversight: To what extent should doctors rely on AI-generated suggestions for patient care?
-What effect does reliance have on the quality of care and on clinicians’ ability to maintain and hone their professional skills and judgment?
+What effect does reliance have on the quality of care and on clinicians’ ability to maintain and hone their professional skills and judgement?

 The doctor uses a small handheld device to examine the dark spot on Mrs. Jones’ skin.
 This diagnostic device captures high-resolution images of the lesion, using AI to analyze cellular structures and assess whether the spot appears to be malignant.